 Martin Fraser has been secretary general to both the Government and the Department of the Taoiseach since 1 August 2011.

 He joined the Department of the Taoiseach as finance officer in 1999.
 He became an assistant secretary in the department in 2007 and, during his time there, he was head of the Northern Ireland, corporate affairs and economic and social policy divisions.

 He previously worked in the Departments of Social Welfare, Foreign Affairs and Agriculture and Food.

-Our work at the Commission is supported by a dedicated team led by Commission Director Elaine Cassidy and Secretary Liam Duffy.
+Our work at the Commission is supported by a dedicated team led by Commission Director Elaine Cassidy and Secretary Sean Garvey.
 The Office of the Ombudsman also provides shared services in areas such as human resources, financial management and information and communications technology.